Uzlopak/blog/case.md

 If we can provide a function to the `bps` option, then we can actually set the `bytes` by loading the value from a store.

-So we will implement `ThrottleGroups` in an indirect way.
+So we could implement `ThrottleGroups` in an indirect way.

 #### Avoiding unexpected bursts